-1. The building principal, in consultation with the Superintendent will determine that offsite sheltering is required.

-2. The building principal (or designee) will CALL 911 if necessary to activate emergency responders.

-3. The building principal will activate the district's Crisis Intervention Team to provide assistance with logistics.

-4. The building principal's secretary will notify the shelter sites of our arrival.
-Notification must include the number of students being transported to the shelter, the grade levels of the students being transported, the approximate time of arrival, and an indication of any students requiring special assistance or care.

-5. The Superintendent's secretary will notify local media of the district's intent to shelter off site.

-6. The building principal (or designee) will review the off-site shelter list with the transportation supervisor.
-Unless otherwise directed, students will be grouped by class to facilitate parent pick-up or eventual student drop-off.

-7. The transportation supervisor will assess staff readiness for an off-site shelter; if necessary, additional drivers will be summoned from a neighboring district.
+- 1. The building principal, in consultation with the Superintendent will determine that offsite sheltering is required. - 2.
+The building principal (or designee) will CALL 911 if necessary to activate emergency responders. - 3.
+The building principal will assign staff to provide assistance. - 4.
+The Superintendent's secretary or designee will notify the shelter sites of our arrival.
+Notification must include the number of students being transported to the shelter, the grade levels of the students being transported, the approximate time of arrival, and an indication of any students requiring special assistance or care. - 5.
+The Superintendent's secretary will notify local media of the district's intent to shelter off site. - 6.
+The building principal (or designee) will review the off-site shelter list with the transportation supervisor.
+Unless otherwise directed, students will be grouped by class to facilitate parent pick-up or eventual student drop-off. - 7.
+The transportation supervisor will assess staff readiness for an off-site shelter; if necessary, additional drivers will be summoned from a neighboring district.

-8. The building principal (or designee) will announce that the district is implementing its off site shelter plan.

-- Staff will conduct an attendance check

-- All building occupants will be directed to the designated shelter area(s).
-Upon arrival to the shelter area(s), staff will conduct a second attendance check.
-9. The building principal will be the site leader for the shelter site.
-Each site leader will bring with him/her:

-- Portable radios (at least 2)

-10. The building principal, in consultation with the Superintendent, will determine whether students are transported (a) back to school or (b) home.
-Provisions will be made forstudents being picked up by parents.

-11. Following an off-site shelter plan, the Superintendent will prepare internal and external briefings.
+- 8. The building principal (or designee) will announce that the district is implementing its off site shelter plan. - Staff will conduct an attendance check - All building occupants will be directed to the designated shelter area(s).
+Upon arrival to the shelter area(s), staff will conduct a second attendance check. - 9.
+The building principal will be the site leader for the shelter site.
+Each site leader will bring with him/her: - Portable radios (at least 2) - 10.
+The building principal, in consultation with the Superintendent, will determine whether students are transported (a) back to school or (b) home.
+Provisions will be made for students being picked up by parents. - 11.
+Following an off-site shelter plan, the Superintendent will prepare internal and external briefings.